rafaelspinto/workshop-devops-tools/README.md

 This workshop is designed to help you start or improve your knowledge of working in a *DevOps environment*.

-The goal for this workshop is to prepare a fully working set of tools that will provide you the *DevOps environment*.
+The goal for this workshop is to prepare a fully working set of tools that will help you start building the *"DevOps environment"*.
 For simplicity reasons some of the tools will be setup locally while others will be public/online.

 ## What is DevOps